-Objective 1.2: Oversight and Enforcement: Increase compliance with the Commission's rules and deter market manipulation.
+OBJECTIVE 1.2: OVERSIGHT AND ENFORCEMENT

-Strategy: Promote internal compliance programs and self-reporting of violations
+Increase compliance with the Commission's rules and deter market manipulation.

-By FY 2014, 70 percent of company compliance programs reviewed on Commission audits for the audit focus areas are found to be adequate to demonstrate a culture of compliance.
+Promote internal compliance programs and self-reporting of violations

-FY 2010 Performance Target 10% FY 2011 Performance Target 25% FY 2012 Performance Target 40%
+Performance Measure 8 By FY 2014, 70 percent of company compliance programs reviewed on Commission audits for the audit focus areas are found to be adequate to demonstrate a culture of compliance.
+Year Target Result FY 2011 25% Target met.
+The Commission found that 63% (5/8) of compliance programs were adequate